 16. Indulge your train-obsessed child's fascination with steam and diesel engines at one of several train exploration venues.

 17. If you have a wannabe firefighter on your hands, learn about the history of firefighting and take part in hands-on exhibitions at the Nassau County Firefighters Museum and Education Center.
 Make a day of it by visiting one of these great places to eat near Roosevelt Field mall.

 Putt away under the lights at Glow Golf.
 Photo courtesy of the venue

-It's a planetarium show for the little ones: One World, One Sky: Big Bird's Adventure headlines at the Vanderbilt Museum planetarium.
+It's a planetarium show for little ones: One World, One Sky: Big Bird's Adventure headlines at the Vanderbilt Museum planetarium.
 Photo courtesy of the museum

 22. Need a break?
 Grab a bite and catch up on email while your kids have a blast at a play café such as Sippy Cups Cafe in Seaford or Lolli Bop Cafe & Play in Lawrence.

 25. Explore underwater treasures, say hello to the penguins, and feed the stingrays at the Long Island Aquarium.
 Turn it into an overnight adventure by also visiting Tanger Outlets in Riverhead and staying at a nearby family-friendly Long Island hotel.

 27. Want to go cheap, easy and fun without reservations?
-Malls such as Roosevelt Field, Westfield Sunrise, Smith Haven and Westfield South Shore all have play areas geared toward children younger than 5.
+Malls such as Roosevelt Field, Westfield Sunrise, Smith Haven and Westfield South Shore have play areas geared toward children younger than 5.
 You can grab a snack or beverage and let them run around until they exhaust themselves, which can take a while.

-28. Your kids can get their groove on in high-energy hip-hop classes, offered in both Nassau and Suffolk counties.
+28. Your kids can get their groove on in high-energy hip hop classes, offered in both Nassau and Suffolk counties.

 29. Introduce your children to the beauty of dance (and instill grace and etiquette) with ballroom dance lessons.

 30. Relax and stretch at a kids' yoga class.
 They help kids build confidence and improve concentration.